Decrease Your Grocery Bill by Half – Move to Mexico

 While that phrase would have made me giggle a few years ago, tortillas constitute more than half of the daily calories and protein of Mexico’s poor.
 As a result, the Mexican government imposes price controls over a 150 basic foodstuffs.
 Many are items you generally cook with - eggs, oil, milk, meat and sugar

-Moving to Mexico has been a real relief in terms of shopping for healthy food as cost controls keep these prices from rising to the degree they do in the US.
+Moving to Mexico has been a real relief in terms of shopping for staple items as cost controls keep these prices from rising to the degree they do in the US.

 I could save even more money by shopping at el mercado, the central open air market that is duplicated in some fashion in every Mexican town of any size.
-Organic markets are becoming increasingly common in cities with large expat populations and you’ll find produce to be riper and fresher.
+Organic markets are becoming increasingly common in Mexican cities with large expat populations.

 Meal planning in Mexico